-The Purpose of the Planned District is to allow for the use of flexible techniques of land development and site design by providing relief from zoning requirements designed for conventional development in order to obtain development that adheres to the goals of the Nolensville Comprehensive Plan.
+The Purpose of the Planned Development is to allow for the use of flexible techniques of land development and site design by providing relief from zoning requirements designed for conventional development in order to obtain development that adheres to the goals of the Nolensville Comprehensive Plan.

 Step 1.
 Pre-application Meeting (Optional)

 A pre-application meeting is advised but not required prior to submitting an application.
 To set up a meeting please contact the Planning Department at 615.776.6693 or firstname.lastname@example.org.